 The transmission risk of the SARS-CoV-2 virus is greater indoors than outdoors, primarily due to increased ventilation outdoors.
 Although near-field SARS-CoV-2 transmission can occur both indoors and outdoors,[22] in the outdoor environment the near-field transmission risk is lower because air velocities are generally higher outdoors, with the result that the exhaled aerosol particles will be dispersed more rapidly.
 However, this dispersion (dilution) effect will become less pronounced the closer individuals are to each other.
 The risk of far-field aerosol transmission is much greater indoors because the concentration of aerosol particles in room spaces will build up over time, particularly in poorly ventilated spaces.
 Furthermore, because rooms have ceilings, aerosol particles entrained in thermal plumes become trapped by the ceiling, before slowly descending through the breathing zone due to gravitational deposition.
 Outdoor, these are dispersed upward into the atmosphere, therefore far-field aerosol transmission is unlikely outdoors given greater ventilation.[23]

 To determine the SARS-CoV-2 transmission risk, it is important to define indoor and outdoor environments.
 This can be challenging in sport due to covered outdoor spaces (e.g., ‘indoor’ stadiums).
 Therefore, evaluating spaces based on near-field and far-field aerosol threat may be more appropriate.
 In a poorly ventilated communal changing area, both the near-field and far-field threats will be significant, whereas in a large indoor training facility with no ceiling and a high roof space the far-field aerosol threat will be much less.
 This is due to the greater volume of the space, thus reduced concentration of SARS-CoV-2 viral particles potentially inhaled over time.
-If air movement at low level is poor (i.e., low air velocities) then the near-field threat may still be high therefore physical distancing and mask wearing could be beneficial.
+If air movement at low level is poor (i.e., low air velocities) then the near-field threat may still be high, therefore physical distancing and mask wearing could be beneficial.
 Many larger indoor sporting facilities (i.e., arenas) normally contain audiences, in which case, because of the high numbers of people involved this may result in air and ventilation characteristics behaving similar to an indoor space, for COVID-19 risk assessment purposes.

 The risk posed by far-field aerosol transmission of the SARS-CoV-2 virus can be mitigated through improved room ventilation (e.g., opening windows and doors).[24,25] It has been shown that the SARS-CoV-2 virus survives in aerosols for longer when the air is cooler and drier.[21,26] The viral half-life is >10 times longer outdoors during the winter and autumn months compared with the summer.[27]
 Even though a room space may be heated in winter, the air can still be very dry (e.g., 10-40% relative humidity).
 The viral load in any droplets inhaled may be substantially greater than would be the case during the summer months.[25]
 While the implications of this are not yet fully understood, it may explain in part the seasonal variation in COVID-19 case numbers that have been observed in many temperate regions.
 UV-B radiation in sunlight has also been shown to rapidly degrade the virus.
 Consequently, COVID-19 appears to have a seasonal component,[28] with transmission greatly reducing during the summer months when temperatures and UV-B levels are higher and the air is more humid.